Nencki Institute of Experimental Biology of the Polish Academy of Sciences

 The Nencki Institute of Experimental Biology is a Polish scientific research organization and a part of Polish Academy of Sciences headquartered in Warsaw, Poland.
-Founded in 1918, it is a leading institution in the country in the field of neurobiology, molecular biology, and biochemistry.
+Founded in 1918, it is named after Polish biochemist and medic Marceli Nencki.
+It is a leading institution in the country in the field of neurobiology, molecular biology, and biochemistry.

 About the Institute

 The Institute comprises laboratories and equipment for, amongst others, confocal microscopy, electron microscopy, scanning and flow cytometry, magnetic resonance imaging, electrophysiology, or transcranial magnetic stimulation.
 Currently, the Institute is home to 40 laboratories organised into 4 departments, as well as 6 core facility laboratories forming the Neurobiology Center established in 2013.

 The Institute's scientific teams conduct research in neurobiology, neurophysiology, and molecular biology.
 The experiments are interdisciplinary in character.
 The research concentrates on systems of varying complexity, from whole organisms through tissues, individual cells, cellular organelles to proteins and genes.
 The research topics often concentrate on determining signalling pathways whose disruption leads to the development of the disease.

 As of January 1, 2014, the Nencki Institute has once again become the owner of the Mikołajki Research Station [1].
 The Station is the site of research in the areas of aquatic and terrestrial ecosystem ecology and environmental monitoring.

 The Station/Institute is empowered to bestow PhD and DSc doctoral degrees.